 When can I register for courses?

-You may register at any time for any course, though the instructors are only active and offering the real-time webinars during a 6-week period each year.
+You may register at any time for any course, though the instructors are only active and offering the real-time webinars during one 4-8-week period each year.
 Read the course description for each course carefully to learn more.
 If you enroll once the live offering has concluded for the year, you will immediately have access to all course materials.
 If you enroll in the months preceding a course's live offering, your access to the materials will be limited, as a new batch of resources is made available each week of the live offering.
 Once the course finishes, you will retain access to all course materials.

 What type of hardware and internet connection do I need?
 Does the course require any special software?